tiesen243/yuki/README.md

 Click the "Use this template" button on the top right of the repository,

-or use Turbo's CLI to init your project (use PNPM as package manager):
+or use Turbo's CLI to init your project (use Bun as package manager):

 ```bash
 npx create-turbo@latest -e https://github.com/tiesen243/create-yuki-turbo